Counseling psychology: Training models and research

-Supervision models and research
+Supervision models and issues

 Like the models of how clients and therapists interact, there are also models of the interactions between therapists and their supervisors.
 Edward S. Bordin proposed a model of supervision working alliance similar to his model of therapeutic working alliance.
-The Integrated Development Model considers the level of a client's motivation/anxiety, autonomy, and self and other awareness.
-The Systems Approach to Supervision views the relationship between supervisor and supervised as most important, in addition to characteristics of the supervisor's personal characteristics, counseling clients, training setting, as well as the tasks and functions of supervision.
+McNeill and Stoltenberg's Integrated Development Model considers the level of a trainee's motivation/anxiety, autonomy, and awareness of self and others.
+The Systems Approach to Supervision views the relationship between supervisor and supervised as the most important element of successful therapeutic training, in addition to the supervisor's personal characteristics, counseling clients, training setting, and the tasks and functions of supervision.
 The Critical Events in Supervision model focuses on important moments that occur between the supervisor and supervised.

 Problems can arise in supervision and training.
-Questions have arisen as far as a supervisor's need for formal training to be a competent supervisor.
+The amount of formal training a supervisor needs to be a competent supervisor is a commonly disputed issue.
 Recent research suggests that conflicting, multiple relationships can occur between supervisors and clients, such as that of the client, instructor, and clinical supervisor.
 The occurrence of racial micro-aggression against Black clients suggests potential problems with racial bias in supervision.
-In general, conflicts between a counselor and his or her own supervisor can arise when supervisors demonstrate disrespect, lack of support, and blaming.
+In general, conflicts between a counselor and his or her own supervisor can arise when supervisors demonstrate disrespect, lack of support, and blame.